What is World of Glocalities?

 What is Glocalities?

-Glocalities is a comprehensive international empirical research program powered by Motivaction International.
+Glocalities is a comprehensive international empirical research program.
 The mission of Glocalities is to help clients explore and understand target audiences around the globe on a deeper level, while taking cultural differences into account.
 We provide fact-based insights and ingredients for marketing, communications, positioning and policy making purposes.
 The Glocalities program started in late 2013 with a fieldwork program in 20 countries, based on which we developed our methodologies and tools.
-From January 2018 until February 2018, Motivaction performed the third Glocalities fieldwork among more than 62,000 respondents in 27 countries.
+From January 2019 until February 2019, Motivaction performed the fourth Glocalities fieldwork among more than 62,000 respondents in 28 countries.
 This fieldwork consisted of two phases.
-In the first phase, a minimum of 1,300 respondents from each country completed an online questionnaire about their values and lifestyle.
-In the second phase, in each country a minimum of 1,000 recontacted respondents completed an additional questionnaire focusing on brand use and charitable issues.
+In the first phase, a minimum of 1,400 respondents from each country completed an online questionnaire about their values and lifestyle.
+In the second phase, in each country a minimum of 1,000 respondents were contacted again and completed an additional questionnaire focusing on brand use and charitable issues.
 The combined data obtained from these two questionnaires forms the World of Glocalities database.

-Motivaction International is a full-service research agency based in Amsterdam, The Netherlands.
-Motivaction International serves a diverse range of clients from the commercial and public sector with knowledge and consultancy in the areas of positioning, policy making, segmenting, communicating and innovating.
+Glocalities International is research and consultancy agency based in Amsterdam, The Netherlands.
+Glocalities International serves a diverse range of clients from the commercial and public sector with knowledge and consultancy in the areas of positioning, policy making, segmenting, communicating and innovating.
 The foundation of our work is based on in-depth empirical knowledge of target groups, values, cultural differences and trends.

 Which countries are included in the Glocalities Project?

-The third Glocalities survey was held in Australia, Belgium, Brazil, Canada, China, Colombia, Finland, France, Germany, Hungary, India, Indonesia, Italy, Japan, Mexico, Netherlands, Poland, Romania, Russia, South Africa, South Korea, Spain, Sweden, Turkey, United Kingdom, the United States and Vietnam.
-The selection of countries covers 62% of the world population and 80% of the global economy.
+The fourth Glocalities survey was held in Australia, Belgium, Brazil, Canada, China, Croatia, Czech Republic, France, Germany, India, Indonesia, Italy, Japan, Mexico, Netherlands, Philippines, Poland, Portugal, Romania, Russia, South Africa, South Korea, Spain, Sweden, Turkey, United Kingdom, the United States and Vietnam.
+The selection of countries covers more than 62% of the world population and 80% of the global economy.

 What data is included in the World of Glocalities?